Since the pandemic-induced lockdown, remote working has gone viral—but most companies still have some work to do when it comes to remote hiring.

-This is especially important for remote roles where you'll be up against all the challenges of asynchronous communication and not having the luxury to lean over and ask your new team member a question.
+This is especially important for remote roles where you'll be up against all the challenges of asynchronous communication without the luxury of being able to lean over and ask your new team member a question.

-Want an insider glimpse of startup hiring done right?
-See how Sarah Corboliou, Head of Employee Success at Unito.io finds quality hires, step-by-step.
+Want an insider glimpse into startup hiring done right?
+See how Sarah Corboliou, Head of Employee Success at Unito.io, finds quality hires, step-by-step.

 This remote work thing isn't going away.

-If you're ready to score some of the massive cost savings and ace productivity benefits remote employees can deliver, it's time to make remote work a reality for your business.
-And with tools like automatic job posting, video interviewing and drag-and-drop candidate pipelines, getting the right fit doesn't have to be as tough as it seems.
+If you're ready to widen your talent pool and score some of the ace productivity benefits remote employees can deliver, it's time to uplevel your remote hiring and make remote work a permanent reality for your business.

 With a great strategy, the right tools, and a strong team behind you, getting the right fit remotely is much easier than it seems.